orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

                             -out     classifiedData.shp

 This application outputs a vector data file storing sample values and classification labels.
-The output is optional, in this case the input vector data classification label field is updated.
+The output vector file is optional.
+If no output is given to the application, the input vector data classification label field is updated.
+If a statistics file was used to normalize the features during training, it shall also be used here, during classification.

+Note that with this application, the machine learning model may come from a training on image or vector data, it doesn't matter.
+The only requirement is that the chosen features to use should be the same as the one used during training.

 Validating classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~